 There are now two versions, though.
 The Mythic Tarot is the original, and the New Mythic Tarot has redrawn the art while keeping the meanings and associations.
-The art of the original is kinda meh – I’m not a fan of this style, and even within the style the figures are very stiff-looking – but I loathe the art of the New Mythic Tarot.
+The art of the original is kinda stiff in that engraved-on-a-stone-wall way, but I loathe the art of the New Mythic Tarot.
 Loathe it.
 It’s a personal preference, and I’m sure there are a ton of people who prefer the new one, but there ya go.

 Either way the art’s not the reason I recommend the Mythic to beginners.
 It’s the structure that sets this deck apart.

 Every card of the Major Arcana is based on a story or figure from Greek mythology, and most of us are at least a little familiar with that without trying.
 That makes it more comfortable right from the start.

 Additionally, the image on the card isn’t meant to symbolize anything solely on its own, it’s meant to evoke underlying mythic associations in the reader.
 We’re not reading a flat card, we’re reading a slice of a whole narrative!
 How nifty is that?
 Not only does it lend scope to the reading, it makes the card meanings MUCH easier to remember.

 The Minors (1-10) are set up in a similar fashion, but each suit is a story.
 Every card reveals the next stage of the narrative in a linear fashion.
 The story of Eros and Psyche, from meeting through struggles to happily-ever-after, makes up the Cups.
 We learn about Daedalus the Artisan and get to see how success and failure manifest throughout his life in the Pentacles.
 Jason’s quest for the Golden Fleece is depicted in the Wands.
 Orestes and the curse on his family are explored through the Swords (and I really appreciate how this deck doesn’t try to downplay the conflicts of this suit or the story).